 Internships enable you to 'test the waters' in your desired field before committing to a full-time job.
 By completing an internship, you can improve your existing skills whilst learning a selection of new skills in a hands-on environment.

-Internships allow you to gain valuable experience in your industry, network with relevant people and to 'get your foot in the door' in that particular company or industry.
+Internships allow you to gain valuable experience in your industry, network with relevant people, and 'get your foot in the door' in that particular company or industry.

-Remember - don´t be disheartened if you are having trouble learning at home, the most important thing is that you start the process of learning a language to show employers that you are an active learner.
-Speaking of languages (pardon the pun) tomorrow we will be revealing where in Europe your language is in demand...
+Remember - don't be disheartened if you are having trouble learning at home, the most important thing is that you start the process of learning a language to show employers that you are an active learner.

 Feeling inspired?
 Visit our blog for more career advice!
 How can you be sure the information we provide is top-notch?
 We are a group of professionals working with recruiters, career coaches, and HR specialists from all over the world!